reflectivity/file_format/specification.md

 - the general content;
 - the ORSO file format version (and level of strictness) used;
 - the encoding;
-- a link to us.
+- a link to orso.

 Since it is not part of the YAML hierarchy, a second hash is needed.